Interested in becoming a Young Puppy Trainer?

 - EENP pups do not mouth/bite or chase other dogs.
 Volunteers who have other dogs need to consult with EENP about whether this volunteer position is a good fit for their households.

 - Trainers do not take puppies into public settings where pet dogs are not allowed (such as restaurants or stores where pet dogs are not allowed) as a part of routine training.
+Trainers are not allowed to take their dogs on buses except when supervised by an EENP staff trainer.

 - Trainers must be able to bring their pups to PR events from time to time (generally about 1-2 times per month).